Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Back to top

-Q: Why is the color of the mirror surface blue?
+Q: Why is the color of the mirror coating blue?

-A: If the optically active surface has a blue color, you have probably forgotten to remove the protective film from the mirror coating.
+A: If the optically active surface has a blue color, you have probably forgotten to remove the protective tape from the mirror coating.
 This blue film protects the mirror during manufacture, transport, and installation.
 It must be removed before using the mirror.
-However, not all mirrors have a protective film.
-Depending on how they are processed, some mirrors do not have a protective film on the coating.
+However, not all mirrors have a protective tape.
+Depending on how they are manufactured, some mirrors might not have a protective film on the coating.

 Back to top